A Northeast Safe and Thriving for All (NEST)

 SYNTHESIS OF REGIONAL WORKSHOPS

-The NEST project sought to determine what challenges and opportunities might exist for communities that could face climate-relatedin or out migration by conducting stakeholder listening sessions across the regions in this study.
-Four events took place in the spring of 2023 that targeted specific communities in the Northeast: (1) the Vermont and New Hampshire Upper Connecticut River Valley; (2) Coastal Maine and New Hampshire; and Upstate New York’s Rust Belt communities in (3) Buffalo and (4) Rochester, Binghamton, Syracuse, Albany, Ithaca, and the Hudson Valley.
-The regional approach allowed for close examination of cross-cutting similarities and differences between places regardless of jurisdictional boundaries, revealing trends in community challenges and opportunities, migration flows, and climate stressors.
+To answer this question, we conducted four stakeholder listening sessions across the region: (1) the Vermont and New Hampshire Upper Connecticut River Valley; (2) Coastal Maine and New Hampshire; and Upstate New York’s Rust Belt communities in (3) Buffalo and (4) Rochester, Binghamton, Syracuse, Albany, Ithaca, and the Hudson Valley.
+The regional session allowed for a close examination of cross-cutting similarities and differences between places regardless of jurisdictional boundaries, revealing trends in community challenges and opportunities, migration flows, and climate stressors.
 Aside from collecting important information about the current and future challenges and opportunities facing the region, stakeholder workshops intended to lay the groundwork for network building and information sharing about climate preparedness and accommodating new populations.

 THE NORTHEAST'S CLIMATE ADAPTATION POLICY LANDSCAPE

-It should be noted that while all states in the Northeast have a hazard mitigation plan in place as a requirement for FEMA funding, we only reviewed this type of plan for Massachusetts.
-Although Massachusetts passed the Clean Energy and Climate Plan for 2025 and 2030 (2022), it narrowly focuses on climate mitigation through the energy transition, and thus SHMCAP (2018), which includes more substantive similarities with the other state climate action plans, is more relevant for this analysis.
+We also conducted a review of state level policies climate migration preparedness that were identified by stakeholders.
+We systematically reviewed the plans for their discussion of (1) climate migration and (2) the intersectional sectoral issues identified in NEST stakeholder engagement sessions.
 While all plans are considered guiding legislative frameworks for climate action, states vary in the extent to which they have created enforceable targets and measurable goals in support of the climate plans’ intentions.
-We systematically reviewed the plans for their discussion of (1) climate migration and (2) the intersectional sectoral issues identified in NEST stakeholder engagement sessions.
-It should be noted that due to time and capacity constraints, we did not analyze the extent to which state legislation in other sectors such as housing, transportation, and economic development, discuss climate change or climate migration impacts or the additional climate legislation that has followed some climate plans in order to address gaps or bolster implementation.
+Due to time and capacity constraints, we did not analyze the extent to which state legislation in other sectors such as housing, transportation, and economic development, discuss climate change or climate migration impacts or the additional climate legislation that has followed some climate plans in order to address gaps or bolster implementation.

 Roadmap for a Climate Adaptation Partnership in the Upper Northeast